Open to the Public

 What The Nature Conservancy is Doing at the Tallgrass Prairie National Preserve

-Recently, The Nature Conservancy and the National Park Service reintroduced bison to the preserve.
+In 2009, The Nature Conservancy and the National Park Service reintroduced bison to the preserve.
 Thirteen bison were secured from Wind Cave National Park in South Dakota and shipped to start a small satellite herd at the preserve.
 These bison are first to roam the preserve in over a hundred years.
 Bison were traditionally a critical part of the tallgrass prairie ecosystem.
-The public is encouraged to the visit the preserve and welcome the new herd.
+The public is encouraged to the visit the preserve and welcome the herd which has reached 100 bison.

 Fishing ponds are open to the public for catch and release fishing under the Kansas Department of Wildlife and Park's Fishing Impoundments and Stream Habitats program.
 The ponds are open during daylight hours year-round.
 A valid Kansas fishing license is required for anglers between the ages of 16 to 65.